WestSide44/Guide-Fuel-Beta-2/README.md

   ```

-  Copy the signature and paste it into the first session
+  Copy the signature and paste it into the first session and press Enter

   We end up with the **TransactionId**